 Note that aspergillus (mold) infection can be a feature or some say even the primary cause of asthma.

-Capsaicin in chili peppers is an irritant for humans, at least in large quantity.
+Capsaicin in chilli peppers is an irritant for humans, at least in large quantity.
 It's an active ingredient in pepper sprays and can shut down the lungs.
 Asthmatics should avoid these and experiment with avoidance of other plant foods of the 'nightshade' family too, since they may cause inflammation at least in some people who are sensitive to them.

 The supplement NAC (N-acetyl L-cysteine) has been reported to help asthmatics.
 It is a modified version of the amino acid L-cysteine.
 Herbwisdom.com and others report that it helps the body form glutathione, which is a powerful antioxidant.
 Other claimed health-benefits of NAC supplementation include: treats obstructive lung disease, treats certain psychiatric disorders, makes thick mucus thinner, etc. Herbwisdom states: "Acetylcysteine works to treat bronchitis, ear infections, help relieve hangover symptoms, help with symptoms of Lou Gehrig’s disease and heart disease, lower cholesterol, reduce cancer treatment side effects, help with polycystic ovary syndrome, increase immunity against certain strains of influenza, help increase energy and allow the body to recover faster after a sports injury."
 (Source)